kni-neu/website-6120/_projects/3_project.md

     please won't you feed me?
     ---

-If you're reading this, I like eating, taking long drives, and seeing some amazing sites.
+I like eating, taking long drives, and seeing new and interesting sights.
 Give me some treats; I'll be your pal.
 I'm a rescue dog from the [Friends of Oakland Animal Shelter](https://friendsofoas.org/).

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">